Viewing the Assateague Horses Safely

 How close am I to the beach when I camp at Assateague State Park?

 The camping loops are separated from the beach by a dune, and crossovers are located at each loop.

 The State Park offers warm showers and some electric sites.
-Pets are allowed in the day-use beach area from October 1 to April 30.
-Pets are permitted in the marina area to board vessel.
-Pets are permitted in camp loop J. The National Park has cold showers and chemical toilets, and they also allow pets.
+Pets are allowed in the day-use beach area from Labor Day to the Friday before Memorial Day.
+Pets are permitted in the marina area year-round.
+Pets are permitted with registered campers in campground loops H, I, J (sites J-1 to J-13 only) and the adjacent beach.
+The National Park has cold showers and chemical toilets, and they also allow pets.
 Dogs must be on a 6-foot leash.
 You can register at the National Park 24 hours a day by signing up for an available site (after hours) and then paying the next morning.
 Registration at the State Park must be done in person.
 From Memorial Day through Labor Day, the State Park Ranger Station is open from 8:30 a.m. to 10 p.m.
 In the spring and fall, the Ranger Station is open until 10 p.m. on weekends and until 8 p.m. during the week.
 The beaches of both parks are the same.
 However, the State Park has only one entrance through the dunes in day-use and the National Park has two.
 Each camping loop has at least one dune crossover to the beach.

-Can I have pets in the State Park?
+Can I have pets in the State Park Campground?